jmertin/apmia_php_ext_volume/README.md

        - APMENV_INTROSCOPE_AGENT_ENTERPRISEMANAGER_TRANSPORT_HTTP_PROXY_HOST=example_proxy_server.com
   ```

-- If the APMIA_DEPLOY tag is set to "true" - the APMIA Infrastructure Agent will be deployed.
-If it is set to "false" this image will remain passive (no application will be run.
-It will show a state if "Exit 0".
-This is normal).

-### Deploying to implant the PHP remote agent Probe
+### Deploying to implant the PHP remote agent Probe / passive APMIA volume

 In a docker-compose file - set version to '2' - one needs to create a passive volume inclusion.
+Adapt/convert to other versions.

-Even if you don't deploy the APMIA Container, it will have to exist in the docker-compose file in "passive mode" as previously described.
-The PHP Probes requires the image content to implant the probe binaries into the application php environment.
+Even if you don't intend to run the APM IA Agent, the container definition will have to exist in the docker-compose file in "passive mode" as previously described.
+The **PHP Remote Agent Probe** requires the image content to implant the probe binaries into the application php environment.
 If you don't want a APMIA Agent to run, set the "APMIA_DEPLOY=false".
-This will cause it to be a passive image.
+This will cause it to remain a passive container.

-And in the application one wants to mount the passive image, add the following.
-Take into account that:
+In the container definition running the PHP Application, add the following tags:
 ```
 version: '2'
 [...]